amaan-123/C_Sharp_NET/Projects/ContosoPets/README.md

 - Assign a valid string to petNickname for any animal that has been assigned data in the ourAnimals array but has not been assigned a nickname.
 - Assign a valid string to petPersonalityDescription for any animal that has been assigned data in the ourAnimals array but has not been assigned a personality description.
 - Verify that nicknames and personality descriptions have an assigned value.
 Assigned values cannot have zero characters.
 Any further requirement is up to you.

+##  Guided project - Work with variable data in C#

+### Introduction

+Your team found that it's important to search the pet data to identify animals with possible matches based on characteristics provided by potential owners.
+Further, the team wants to include a fundraising feature to include suggested donation data and to present the pet data with fewer lines of output.

+You begin with a starting application that adds predefined _sample_ data to the pets array.
+The application has two menu items.
+The first menu item started with functional display of the pet data.
+The second is menu item, "Display all dogs with a specified characteristic," is "work in progress" that you complete.

+You also make updates to existing code to add `suggestedDonation` data and display all data in a shortened format.

+In completing this coding project, you apply your C# data knowledge and skills in:

+-   Choosing the correct data types and safely converting data types.
+-   Create two dimensional arrays of numbers and strings.
+-   Search data in arrays to display or update data.
+-   Modifying and building complex strings from multiple data sources, and formatting data for display across regions.